 Teaching your baby to listen to the word “no.” Baby can understand what no means and respond appropriately.
 This post discusses how to accomplish this.

-Both of my children showed an obvious understanding of the word “kisses” at 5 months of age.
-Every time I kiss them, I say “Kisses!”
-At 5 months, both started giving me kisses.
+At 5 months, they started giving me kisses with them initiating it.
 So I would ask for it, and they would comply and come at me with a wet, slobbery, open-mouthed kiss (which I of course loved).